yvan-lopez-it/outcoding-practical-interview-project/javaprograms/readme.md

 5. Calculate the hexagonal number: The hexagonal number is calculated using the formula `n * (2 * n - 1)`. (cited source [https://en.wikipedia.org/wiki/Hexagonal_number](https://))
 6. The result is printed to the console, indicating the nth hexagonal number calculated.

-To run this program, save the above code to a file named HexagonalNumber.java and compile it using the following command:
+To run this program with command line arguments, compile it using the following command:

 `javac Project04_.java`